 Grant is a tiny town located in the state of Oklahoma.
 With a population of 190 people and just one neighborhood, Grant is the 334th largest community in Oklahoma.

-Grant is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grant is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grant is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Grant who work in office and administrative support (20.00%), sales jobs (15.79%), and management occupations (11.58%).

 Being a small town, Grant does not have a public transit system used by locals to get to and from work.